The Whale (play): Film adaptation

-Hunter wrote the screenplay for the 2022 film adaptation directed by Darren Aronofsky.
-Aronofsky had seen the play in 2012 and wanted to adapt it into a film, but he did not move forward with the project for years, as he was unable to decide on the right actor to cast as Charlie.
+Hunter wrote the screenplay for Darren Aronofsky's 2022 film adaptation of the same name.
+Aronofsky saw the play in 2012 and wanted to adapt it into a film, but he put the project on hold for years because he couldn't find the right actor to play Charlie.
 The Whale stars Brendan Fraser as Charlie, Hong Chau as Liz, Sadie Sink as Ellie, and Ty Simpkins as Thomas.
-It received polarizing reviews, but particular praise was directed toward the acting.
-The film was nominated for three Academy Awards at the 2023 ceremony, for Actor in a Leading Role (Fraser), Supporting Actress (Chau), and Makeup and Hairstyling- winning in Best Actor and Make Up and Hairstyling.
+It received mixed reviews from critics, but particular praise was directed toward the acting.
+The film won two Academy Awards at the 2023 ceremony, for Actor in a Leading Role (Fraser) and Makeup and Hairstyling, and was nominated for Supporting Actress (Chau).